Fifty States, Fifty Systems: State Policy Variations and Impacts

 - APPAM membership is optional and is not required to submit or attend the conference.
 If you wish to proceed as a complimentary non-member profile, please select “No, thank you” from the dropdown menu on the form.

 - The APPAM MemberClicks form requires confidential personal information.
-Please do not create a profile on behalf of someone else.
+Please do not create a profile for someone else.

 - New MemberClicks accounts are synced with All Academic every hour.
 As such, we encourage submitters who create new accounts to do so well in advance of the submission deadline.